What we do

 CPF funds co-created solutions to accelerate progress towards gender equality and the SDG 2030 Agenda together with women’s NGOs—with a focus on reaching the most under-resourced and underrepresented grassroots women and community-based organisations.

 We aim to provide an alternative to current practices that have led to short-term, donor-driven and project-based funding.
 CPF does not just fund projects; it invests in organisations to strengthen feminist activism that address the priorities of the communities and navigate the shrinking democratic space for civil society.
-Throughout the grant-making process, we will strive to have partnerships that are not just transactional, but transformational.

-Organisation Strengthening and Technical Support
+Long-Term Organisation Strengthening

 • Project management, financial management and strengthening systems, structures and strategies for organisation effectiveness (i.e., through organisation development (OD) assessments, change management, etc.)